“For God so loved the world that He gave His only begotten Son.” John 3:16

 Hope and Preparation for Christ’s Coming

-As families worship together, specific Scriptures are often read aloud in church services during Advent.
-These readings accompany the lighting of a new candle on the Advent wreath (see below).
+As families worship together, specific Scriptures are often read aloud in traditional church services during Advent.
+These readings accompany lighting a new candle on the Advent wreath (see below).

 The first Sunday reading is from Isaiah 9:2,6-7.